 Food safety at home

-Remember - food poisoning from cooked foods often occurs as a result of cross contamination from raw foods.
-More information can be found on Barbecues How to prepare food correctly, avoid contamination and cook food properly for your barbecues.
+Food poisoning from cooked foods often occurs as a result of cross contamination from raw foods.
+More information can be found on Food Standards Agency: Barbecues How to prepare food correctly, avoid contamination and cook food properly for your barbecues.

 Barbecuing food safely advice